knowrob/knowrob/README.md

 in form of Prolog rules using special operators such as *?>* (the ask operator), or *+>* (the tell operator).

+One useful CLI for queries is launched with `rosrun rosprolog rosprolog_commandline.py`

 ### Model

 KnowRob structures knowledge according to models represented using RDF.